Sieda-GmbH/SIEDA.Monadic/README.md

    EValidation EndSession( UserSessionKey key );
 }

-//...we can for example leverage this when employing the monadic-based contract in a REST-API endpoint:
+//...we can for example leverage this when employing the monadic-based contract in e.g. REST-API endpoint to write very clean code:
 [HttpPost( "usersession/{sessionId}/do_something" )]
 [Produces( MediaTypeConstants.Application.Json )]
 public ActionResult<ResultOfSomething> ExecuteForExistingUserSession( int sessionId, [FromBody] OtherParams otherParams ) =>